shivanikumari17694/E-commerce-Sales-Analysis/README.md

-I am a BCA student passionate about data analysis and visualization.
+I am a BCA student passionate about data analysis and visualisation.
 Currently learning SQL and Power BI to build real-world projects.

 ---